Call Us Now 0207 030 3364 9am – 9pm | Mon – Sun

 • Have scarring or medical hair loss conditions

-• Have genetically finer hair
+• Have genetically fine hair

-This is normal and assessed during consultation.
+This is normal and evaluated during consultation.

 Key Takeaways